PAK vs SL series to continue? Explaining what happened as Sri Lanka players raise concerns after Pakistan bomb attack

 Add AllSportsPeople as a preferred news source

-Sri Lanka Cricket has instructed its players to remain in Pakistan.
+Sri Lanka Cricket orders players to stay in Pakistan

 SLC added that replacements are ready to be flown in immediately if any member decides to leave, ensuring there are "no disruptions" to the ongoing tour.
 The statement also warned that any player or staff member who disobeyed the directive could face a "formal review" upon returning to Sri Lanka.

-The board affirmed to participants that it was collaborating with The Pakistan Cricket Board and regional officials to ensure their security.
+The board assured players that it was working closely with the Pakistan Cricket Board and local authorities to guarantee their safety.

-The PCB also adjusted the timetable, with the second ODI now scheduled for Friday and the third for Sunday, both taking place in Rawalpindi.
+The PCB also revised the schedule — the second ODI will now be played on Friday and the third on Sunday, both in Rawalpindi.

-More: Bangladesh vs Ireland 1st Test: TV channel, online live stream, and viewing options for BAN vs IRE Tests in India
+More: Bangladesh vs Ireland 1st Test: TV channel, online live stream and how to watch BAN vs IRE Tests from India

-Following the ODI series, Sri Lanka is slated to participate in a T20 tri-series involving Pakistan and Zimbabwe later in the current month.
+After the ODIs, Sri Lanka are scheduled to stay on for a T20 tri-series featuring Pakistan and Zimbabwe later this month.

 RELATED LINKS: